starbjornx/weatherapp/readme.md

 ## Description

+Easy to use and quick to find out about the current and upcoming weather reports where you live!

 ## Installation

 no installtion needed, just a web browser which most phones have. go to the following website address https://starbjornx.github.io/weatherapp/ and follow How to instructions!